Basharul2002/Computer-Graphics/README.md

 # Computer Graphics Projects

 This repository contains a collection of Computer Graphics projects developed to explore and implement graphical rendering techniques using OpenGL.
-Each project showcases different aspects of computer graphics, including shapes visualization and flag rendering.
+Each project showcases different aspects of computer graphics, including shapes visualization, star rendering, and flag rendering.

 ---